SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Configure_AMT.md

 ## Use a Web Browser to Connet to the Intel® Active Management Technology web interface

-To use the Intel® Active Management Technology web interface, open a browser and go to the IP address of the Intel® IoT Gateway.
-The port number is 16992
+To use the Intel® Active Management Technology web interface, open a browser and input the IP address of another Intel® vPro/AMT enabled device.
+The port number is 16992.
 ![](images/002-Intel-AMT-Web-Browser-Login-Screen.jpg)